-2.6 Terms of reference for review of Academic Board and its Committees
+2.5 Terms of reference for review of Academic Board and its Standing Committees

-2.6.1 There is no standard set of terms of reference for the review of Academic Board and its Committees.
+2.5.1 There is no standard set of terms of reference for the review of Academic Board and its Standing Committees.
 They should however, be framed with the Higher Education Standards Framework standards on academic governance as a guide.